• Skip to primary navigation

 One of the enduring attractions of the National Hunt game is the longevity of its competitors when compared with those of flat racing.
 Year after year our old favourites return to the track to strut their stuff once more, enabling the top chasers and hurdlers in the business to embed themselves in the public affections.

-The Irish Gold Cup has certainly been a race which has been pretty kind to former winners with six runners having registered multiple wins in the race as of 2020.
-All told, 10 of the 34 editions were landed by a runner who had already shown they had what it takes to prevail.
+The Irish Gold Cup has certainly been a race which has been pretty kind to former winners with seven horses having registered multiple wins in the race as of 2025.
+All told, 12 of the 39 editions were landed by a runner who had already shown they had what it takes to prevail.

-1989 hero Carvill’s Hill became the first dual scorer when rolling back the years to win for the second time in 1992.
-The ever-popular Beef Or Salmon and Jodami meanwhile claimed the prize three times apiece.
+John Upson’s Nick The Brief became the first dual scorer in 1991 followed by 1989 hero Carvill’s Hill when rolling back the years to win for the second time in 1992.
+The ever-popular Beef Or Salmon, Jodami and Galopin Des Champs meanwhile have claimed the prize three times apiece.
 Special mention though must go to the most successful runner in the history of the race, the wonderful Florida Pearl.
 Having rattled off three successive wins between 1999 and 2001, it looked as though he was all set to claim the record as his own.
-Only fourth in 2002 though and pulled up in 2003, was his chance gone headed into the 2004 edition as a 12 year old?
+Only fourth in 2002 though and pulled up in 2003, was his chance gone heading into the 2004 edition as a 12 year old?
 Not a bit of it as he jumped magnificently throughout to bring the house down with a three-length success.

 Mighty Mullins In A League Of His Own

-Chart Showing the Most Successful Irish Gold Cup Trainers Between 1987 and 2020
+Chart Showing the Most Successful Irish Gold Cup Winning Trainers Between 1987 and 2025

 Experience A Definite Advantage

-Open to all runners aged five and older, it has proven tough for the youngest performers to master their elders over the years, with no runner younger than seven having claimed glory as of 2020.
+Open to all runners aged five and older, it has proven tough for the youngest performers to master their elders over the years, with no runner younger than seven having claimed glory as of 2025.
 It hasn’t been particularly easy for the veterans of the game either though, with multiple winners Beef Or Salmon and Florida Pearl being the only runners older than 10 to have come home in front.
-The chart below gives a full breakdown of the age of the winners up to 2020.
+The chart below gives a full breakdown of the age of the winners up to and including the 2025 race.

-Chart Showing Ages of Irish Gold Cup Winners Between 1987 and 2020
+Chart Showing the Ages of the Irish Gold Cup Winners Between 1987 and 2025

 Other Races of Note at Leopardstown